syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 ### Connecting WPF application to Databases

-To connect SQL database to your WPF application, refer the below msdn link or follow the below steps,
+To connect SQL database to your WPF application, refer the below MSDN link or follow the below steps,

 [https://msdn.microsoft.com/en-us/library/s4yys16a.aspx](https://msdn.microsoft.com/en-us/library/s4yys16a.aspx)